 Because, yes, after one month of not eating anything sugary, things you wouldn’t normally consider sweet will seem sweet, while the things you used to eat will surprise you at how nauseatingly sweet they are.
 (I know this from my own experience).

 With these in mind, let’s not waste a single second and let’s check out some sweet goodies that you can have after being diagnosed with NAFLD.

 Make sure to always follow the notes I have for each of these recipes in order to make sure that you keep them as liver-friendly as possible!

 My notes: Make sure you use the crust recommended here in order to keep carbs at a minimum.
 A delightful experience indeed and one of the few chocolate-filled sweets you can still have.
 With moderation!

 Oatmeal Peach Parfait

 My notes: You should use fresh peaches instead of the sauteed ones in order to keep the carbs and fats low.
-For the overnight Maple Bran Oats, use just 1 tablespoon maple syrup or honey.
+For the overnight Maple Bran Oats, use just 1 teaspoon maple syrup or honey.